Mortal/csaudk-submitj/tasks/inversions/README.md

 --------------------------

 Consider how merge sort works.
-You can start by solving Problem 2-4 "Inversions" in [CLRS].
+You can start by solving Problem 2-4 "Inversions" in [CLRS4].
 That should help you write the pseudocode of a fast algorithm for counting inversions.